robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ![k9s GUI](images/k9sGUI.jpg)

-On the top of the GUI, you can find lots of ways you can interact with k9s.
+On the top of the GUI, you can find lots of ways you can interact with pods through k9s.
 Through the &uarr; &darr; of your keyboard, it's possible to select the pod you wanna interact with.
 In our case, at this step, we want to interact with **slurmctld**, which is the pod for scheduling the various jobs.

 ![k9s GUI options](images/GUImenu.jpg)

 After selecting the desired pod, for example you can click on <d> on the keyboard and an entire description of the pod features will appear.
 In our specific case, right now, what it's required to do is to open the shell.
 To do so, click the *s* letter on the keyboard.